Shrub74/ProjectGlorious/DunGenMethod.md

 Dungeons are the levels in the game.
 They consist of floors, which are stages of the level.

-Dungeon structures will include at least 1 of everything on this list.
+Dungeon structures will include at least 1 of everything on this list:

 1) Opening floor/Dungeon entrance

 2) Enemy/Puzzle Floors

 3) Intermediary Boss/es

 4) Treasure rooms

 5) Final boss

 Tenets: